arviadm/ImplementingNeuralNetworkConcepts/README.md

 The output of the non-trained Neural Network for x=[1 4 7] is [ 0. -1.]

-TRAINING THE NEURAL NETWORK: Applying the Back Propagation algorithm to the weight matrix and keeps the weights matrix with less errors:
+TRAINING THE NEURAL NETWORK:
+ .
+Applies the Back Propagation algorithm # epoch times to the weight matrix .
+Updates  the weights matrix with the one in the #epoch list that obtained less errors

 minError=26.874771295543436, epoch=115